So, you want your German Shepherd to sleep outside, but you’re worried they might get exposed to the weather, or struggle to stay warm/cool?

 Best Dog Kennel/Outside Dog House For Your German Shepherd: Reviews & Buyer’s Guide

-Our top picks for the best dog house for a German Shepherd is the:
+Our top picks for the best dog house for a German Shepherd are the:

 Best Dog Kennel/Outside Dog House For German Shepherd: Reviews